Valuable Data Insights Demand Smarter Data Intake

 Clear Health is an outsourcer that processes Medicare and ACA medical forms for payers and providers.
 A typical Clear Health customer would send the firm a single PDF containing a set of 40 medical forms and unstructured documents that need to be processed.

-Data extracted from the forms is fed into the firm’s proprietary platform.
+Data extracted from the forms are fed into the firm’s proprietary platform.
 It generates insights, which are used for better care, and to ensure complete reimbursement.

 Clear Health’s Manual Process Flow